 ‘Tis the season we gorge on sugar…

 The USDA estimates that the average American consumes 32 teaspoons full of sugar every single day.
-The per capita consumption for caloric sweeteners like sugar derived from cane and beets and corn sweeteners have increased by 39% between 1950-59 and 2000 which has contributed to the obesity epidemic.
+In addition, the per capita consumption of caloric sweeteners like sugar derived from cane and beets and corn sweeteners increased by 39% between 1950-59 and 2000, contributing to the obesity epidemic.

-Sugar is the number one food additive and we can find it in the most unlikely places like boxed mixed rice, all processed meat, canned vegetables, salad dressing, ketchup, crackers, flavored milk, yogurt and so on.
-Anything that says spicy or chilli usually contains a substantial amount of added sugar.
+Sugar is the number one food additive, and we can find it in the most unlikely places, like boxed mixed rice, all processed meat, canned vegetables, salad dressing, ketchup, crackers, flavored milk, yogurt, and so on.
+Anything that says spicy or chili usually contains a substantial amount of added sugar.
 And almost all processed products that are promoted as “low-fat” are packed with sugar.
-Even “sugar-free” does not mean zero sugar but merely indicates that it’s below 0.5gms per serving.
-As Robert Lustig, professor of paediatrics at the University of California, says, “There are five tastes on your tongue: sweet, salty, sour, bitter and umami.
+Even “sugar-free” does not mean zero sugar but merely indicates that it’s below 0.5 grams per serving.
+Robert Lustig, professor of pediatrics at the University of California, says, “There are five tastes on your tongue: sweet, salty, sour, bitter, and umami.
 Sugar covers up the other four, so you can’t taste the negative aspects of foods.
 You can make dog poop taste good with enough sugar.”
-Fruits and vegetables provide essential minerals and vitamins and are vital for us and children in particular.
-But most often the major chunk of their diet is sugar and empty calories.
-Here is a video of Dr. Lustig talking about how sugar effects our body.
+Fruits and vegetables provide essential minerals and vitamins and are vital for children in particular.
+But most often, the major chunk of their diet is sugar and empty calories.
+Here is a video of Dr. Lustig talking about how sugar affects our bodies.

-One can of soda has 44gms or 10 tsps of sugar, which is roughly the same amount of sugar an average American consumed every 5 days in 1822.
-All of the following ingredients are types of added sugars that we should look for in the label and try to avoid as much as possible.
+One can of soda has 44 gms or 10 tsp of sugar, which is roughly the same amount of sugar an average American consumed every 5 days in 1822.
+All of the following ingredients are types of added sugars that we should look for on the label and try to avoid as much as possible.
 Please note that this is by no means a comprehensive list.

 - anhydrous dextrose